 So in some sense, phi T in the spectral domain or phi cap omega for that matter is moving towards the ideal.
-You know this is where we are moving and where we are is somewhere here, very far away from it of course.
-Not surprising, after all that is what we saw in the Haar multiresolution analysis, ideal here, actual there.
+You know this is where we are moving and where we are is somewhere here.
+Very far away from it of course.
+Not surprising.
+After all that is what we saw in the Haar multiresolution analysis.
+Ideal here, actual there.
 Now once again, there is the same conflict that drives the engineer, the scientist, or the mathematician.
-We know that we want to go towards the brick wall ideal.

-But we also know the brick wall ideal is unattainable for various reasons.
+We know that we want to go towards the recall ideal.
+But we also know that the recall ideal is unattainable for various reasons.
 The reasons are similar to what I talked about last time for the unattainablity of the idealism in a filter bank.
-So we will not need to repeat them once again here.
-However, what we will now do is to see what is the relationship whether ideal or practical, what is the relationship between phi cap omega and the discrete time Fourier transform of the filter bank low pass filter in terms of construction?
+So we would need to repeat them once again here.
+However, what we will now do is to see what is the relationship with whether ideal or practical, what is the relationship between phi cap omega and the discrete time Fourier transform of the filter bank low pass filter in terms of construction?
 So in other words, we have written down a dilation equation in the frequency domain but we need to translate that dilation equation into a constructive step.
 How do we construct phi T given the low pass filter impulse response?
 In a way, if we do that, we have answered the question, how is the design of a filter bank related to the design of a multiresolution analysis?
-So let us do that.
+So let is do that.
 Towards our objective, let me put before you once again that infinite product here.
+(Refer Slide Time: 7:57)

-So you know, now you also understand why phi cap zero should not be 0.
-Phi cap zero must be nonzero.
+So you know, now you also understand why phi cap zero should not be 0. phi cap zero must be nonzero.
 In fact, phi cap zero is very often the maximum value of the magnitude of phi cap omega because of the low pass character.
 So we have seen this lowpass character in the Haar context.
 Now, we shall assume it to be true of most multiresolution analysis and proceed from there.
-So this is just a constant, you know a nonzero constant to be wary but what we need to identify is this.
+So this is just a constant, a nonzero constant to be vary but what we need to identify is this.
+Audio ends here